Years 7- 10

 Years 11 and 12

-Senior students enroll in courses of study approved by the ACT Board of Senior Secondary Studies (BSSS) Post-school options and supported pathways to the future are a priority and are planned with students, families, other agencies and Disability ACT.
+Senior students continue units of study in alignment with the Australian Curriculum.
+Post-school options and supported pathways to the future are a priority and are planned with students, families, other agencies and Disability ACT.

 Indigenous Education